I received my Novice license, WN2TVU in late 1973, about a year after my discharge from the U.S. Navy and upgraded to General in 1975.

 In the summer of 2013 I purchased a K4KIO 6 band (6-20 meters) broadband Hexbeam, and after hiring a tree trimming company who put it in place, it is on the roof of my shed.
 The top of the antenna is about 30 feet off the ground, at the top of a 10' mast, on my homebrew 8' tower.
 Here is a website that gives an in depth, yet easy to understand, explanation of how the Hexbeam design works. http://www.karinya.net/g3txq/hexbeam/broadband_tech/

-I installed a 160m Inverted L in January 2014 in anticipation of the CQ 160 meter contest.
+I installed a 160m Inverted L in January 2014 in anticipation of the CQ WW 160 meter contest.
 The vertical portion is about 50' high while the horizontal portion is about 80' or so.
-I have 17 radials of various lengths, but only 3 are 1/4 wave length, the rest range between 45' - 75'.
+I have about 20 radials of various lengths, but only 3 are 1/4 wave length, the rest range between 45' - 75'.
 If you hear me on 160m please give me a call.
 I only need AK for WAS on 160m so if you're in Alaska & hear me, please give me a call.

 In addition to ham radio my hobbies include photography & genealogy.
 The picture on my QSL card is a shot of the Great South Bay here on Long Island I took in December 2011.
 I have traced my family tree back to the late 1400's in Germany (where they have the most amazing records).
 On my English side I have gone back to the late 1500's.
 On my Dutch side, the mid 1500's, but only the late 1700's on my Irish side.
 My first ancestors to come to America were Dutch, arriving in the mid 1600's.
 At last count I have at least 7 direct ancestors who fought in the American Revolutionary War.